-On May 17, 2013 we had outstanding 196,436,273 ordinary shares.
+On April 28, 2016, we had outstanding 171,476,571 ordinary shares.
 Each ordinary share is entitled to one vote upon each of the matters to be presented at the meeting.
 Under our Articles of Association, the meeting will be properly convened if at least two shareholders attend the meeting in person or sign and return proxies, provided that they hold shares representing more than 50% of our voting power.
 This is known as a quorum.
 If a quorum is not present within half an hour from the time scheduled for the meeting, the meeting will be adjourned for one week (to the same day, time and place), or to a day, time and place proposed by the Chairman of our board of directors with the consent of the majority of the voting power represented at the meeting in person or by proxy and voting on the adjournment.
 Any two shareholders who attend an adjourned meeting in person or by proxy will constitute a quorum, regardless of the number of shares they hold or represent.
 Under Israeli law, broker non-votes and abstentions will be counted toward the required quorum, but will then have no effect on whether the requisite vote is obtained (that is, they will not be counted as voting for or against the proposals).

-If a shareholder holds ordinary shares through a bank or broker it is critical for that holder to cast a vote if that holder wants it to count in the election of directors, the approval of our executive compensation policy or the approval of compensation of our Chief Executive Officer (Items 1, 3 and 4 of this Proxy Statement).
+If a shareholder holds ordinary shares through a bank or broker it is critical for that holder to cast a vote if that holder wants it to count.
 Please note that a shareholder's bank or broker can no longer vote uninstructed shares in the election of directors on a discretionary basis.
-Thus, if a shareholder holds ordinary shares through a bank or broker and does not instruct the bank or broker how to vote in the election of directors or the approval of our executive compensation policy or compensation of our Chief Executive Officer, no votes will be cast on that shareholder's behalf.
+Thus, if a shareholder holds ordinary shares through a bank or broker and does not instruct the bank or broker how to vote, no votes will be cast on that shareholder's behalf except with respect to Item 2.
 The shareholder's bank or broker will, however, continue to have discretion to vote any uninstructed shares on the ratification of the appointment and compensation of Check Point's independent registered public accounting firm (Item 2 of this Proxy Statement).